 On the other hand, if your down payment is large enough or the car’s resale value is high enough that you’ll never owe more than the car is worth, gap insurance is unnecessary.
 Similarly, if you do owe more than the car is worth but you have the resources to pay the difference if the worst happens, it might be worth taking the risk.

-Gap insurance works by covering the difference between the balance on a car loan or lease and what the vehicle is actually worth if it is declared a total loss.
+Gap insurance works by covering the difference between the balance on a car loan or lease and what the vehicle is actually worth if it is stolen or declared a total loss.
 For example, if you owe $24,000 on your loan and your car is worth only $20,000 when it's totaled, gap insurance would cover the $4,000 gap.
-Purchasing gap coverage ensures that you don't have to make payments on a car that is no longer drivable.
+Purchasing gap coverage ensures that you don't have to make loan or lease payments for a car that is no longer drivable.
 This type of insurance is optional, unless required by your lender or lessor.… read full answer

-Gap coverage usually only applies when a driver has comprehensive and collision insurance.
-Collision or comprehensive coverage will pay out the car’s value if it’s a total loss, and then gap insurance fills in the rest.
+In order to purchase gap coverage, a driver typically needs comprehensive and collision insurance, as well.
+Collision and comprehensive coverage will pay up to the car’s actual cash value (ACV) if it’s a total loss, and then gap insurance pays off whatever you still owe.

 New car price